toddfoster/toddfoster.github.com/books.md

 * Beth Wickenberg Ely, _A Manual for Eucharistic Visitors_ (Morehouse Publishing: 2005)
 * Beth Wickenberg Ely, _The Cup of Salvation; A Manual for Eucharistic Ministers_ (Morehouse Publishing: 2012)
 * Ted Simon, _Jupiter's Travels_ (Jupitalia: 1996)
+* Parker J. Palmer, _Let Your Life Speak: Listening for the Voice of Vocation_ (John Wiley & Sons, Inc.: 2000)

 ## October 2024
 * John Swanson Jacobs, _The United States Governed by Six Hundred Thousand Despots_ (The University of Chicago Press: 2024)